 Jurisdictions in all 50 states and the District of Columbia impose property taxes.
-Most property tax revenue comes from local levies on land and improvements to it, but some states also tax personal property (such as machinery, equipment, and motor vehicles).
-The tax equals a percentage of the taxable value of the property and may be levied in some form at every level of government: state, county, municipal, township, school district, and special district.
+Most property tax revenue comes from local levies (county, municipal, township, school district, and special district) on land and improvements to it, but some states also tax personal property (such as machinery, equipment, and motor vehicles).

 HOW MUCH REVENUE DO STATE AND LOCAL GOVERNMENTS RAISE FROM PROPERTY TAXES?

 While property taxes are a significant source of local government revenue, they are a very small revenue source for most states (table 1).
-State governments levied property taxes in 36 states in 2016, collecting $16 billion in revenue, or 1 percent of own-source state general revenue.
+State governments levied property taxes in 36 states in 2017, collecting $16 billion in revenue, or 1 percent of their own-source general revenue.
 (Own-source revenue excludes intergovernmental transfers.)
-Meanwhile, local governments collected $487 billion from property taxes in 2016, or nearly half of their own-source general revenue.
+Meanwhile, local governments collected $509 billion from property taxes in 2017, or nearly half of their own-source general revenue.

 Property taxes are the largest own-source of revenue for counties, cities, townships, school districts, and special districts, which are specific-purpose units, such as water and sewer authorities.
-School districts rely quite heavily on property taxes, collecting $181 billion in 2012, which was 82 percent of their own-source general revenue.
+School districts rely quite heavily on property taxes, collecting $212 billion in 2017, which was 83 percent of their own-source general revenue.
 Because school districts receive substantial intergovernmental transfers, own-source revenue makes up less than half (about 45 percent) of their total general revenue.
-(Census only releases data for these specific local jurisdictions in years that end in 2 or 7.)

-New Hampshire, which has neither a broad-based income tax nor a general sales tax, was the most reliant on property taxes in 2016, with property tax revenue accounting for 47 percent of its combined state and local own-source general revenue.
-Property taxes also contributed more than 30 percent of state and local revenue in Connecticut, Maine, New Jersey, Rhode Island, and Vermont.
-Alabama was the least reliant on property tax revenue in 2016, with only 10 percent of its combined state and local own-source general revenue coming from the tax.
-Arkansas, Delaware, Hawaii, Kentucky, Louisiana, New Mexico, North Dakota, Oklahoma, and West Virginia also collected less than 15 percent of combined state and local revenue from property taxes (figure 1).
+New Hampshire, which has neither a broad-based income tax nor a general sales tax, was the most reliant on property taxes in 2017, with property tax revenue accounting for 49 percent of its combined state and local own-source general revenue.
+Property taxes also contributed more than 30 percent of state and local revenue in Connecticut, Maine, New Jersey, Rhode Island, Texas, and Vermont.
+Alabama was the least reliant on property tax revenue in 2017, with only 10 percent of its combined state and local own-source general revenue coming from the tax.
+Arkansas, Delaware, Hawaii, Kentucky, Louisiana, New Mexico, Oklahoma, and West Virginia also collected less than 15 percent of combined state and local revenue from property taxes (figure 1).

-At the state level, Vermont’s property taxes contributed 27 percent of state own-source general revenue in 2016, far and away the highest percentage in any state.
+At the state level, Vermont’s property taxes contributed 26 percent of state own-source general revenue in 2017, far and away the highest percentage in any state.
 Nearly all of Vermont’s education spending is financed at the state level, and the state property tax is the largest source of that funding.
-The next-highest percentage was in Wyoming, where property taxes were 11 percent of state own-source general revenue.
-Wyoming’s revenue is relatively high in part because the state levies its tax on mineral production.
+The next-highest percentages were in Arkansas, New Hampshire, and Wyoming, where property taxes were approximately 9 percent of own-source general revenue in each state.
+Wyoming’s property tax revenue is relatively high in part because the state levies its tax on mineral production.

-Property taxes were also 5 percent or more of state own-source revenue in Arizona, Arkansas, Kansas, Michigan, Montana, New Hampshire, and Washington.
+Property taxes were also 5 percent or more of state own-source revenue in Arizona, Kansas, Michigan, Montana, and Washington.
 State property taxes are often on personal property and taxes on land that is used for utilities.
 Fourteen states did not levy a state-level property tax.

 Effective property tax rates differ widely across and within states, making them difficult to compare.
 In addition to variation in statutory tax rates, local governments use various methods to calculate their real property tax base.